pingcap/docs-cn/tiflash/troubleshoot-tiflash.md

     Search the `pd.log` file for the `table-<table_id>-r` keyword and scheduling behaviors like `add operator`.

     - If the keyword is found, the PD schedules properly.
     - If not, the PD does not schedule properly.
-Contact PingCAP technical support for help.
+You can [get support](/support.md) from PingCAP or the community.

 ## Data replication gets stuck